-If you’re huge into partying, Sibiu and the Transylvania area won’t be for you (although Bucharest might).
+If you’re huge into partying, Sibiu won’t be for you (although Cluj or Timisoara might).
 However, if you like chill pub nights you’ll love Romania.
 This country is really quiet and relaxed, and Daniel and I have had some great nights exploring the craft beer scene in Sibiu and trying some new brews with new friends.

 There’s So Much To Explore

 There is SO MUCH to see and do in Sibiu and the surrounding area.
 In fact, Daniel and I had five weeks here and I still feel like I’ve barely scratched the surface.

 If you’re wondering what your weekends and evenings would look like as a digital nomad in Romania, check out this list of 24 things to do in Sibiu to see all that the area has to offer!